elihuntington/elihuntington/README.md

-###  👋
+###  👋 Engineering Manager with 20+ Years Experience in Web Development
+Thanks for visiting my profile.
+Not too many public projects that I have worked on to show here.
+Mostly internal/private repository work that I am not at liberty to share.

-🔭 I'm currently working on building a Live Ops Tool using React/React Hooks ⚡ I DJ and produce House and Electronic music in my spare time 👯 Dad to two lovely little girls
+* 🔭 I'm currently working on building a Live Ops Tool using React/React Hooks
+* ⚡ I DJ and produce House and Electronic music in my spare time
+* 👯 Dad to two lovely little girls
-👯 Let's collaborate on Testing Libraries
+* 👯 Let's collaborate on Testing Libraries
-💬 Ask me about my experience in the video gaming industry in Seattle
+* 💬 Ask me about my experience in the video gaming industry in Seattle

 <!--
 **elihuntington/elihuntington** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.